-Our data combine voter turnout registries with a plethora of individual-level characteristics.
+In this paper, we employ exceptional administrative registry data from Sweden where voters vote in elections at three different levels-national, regional, and municipal-at the same time.
+Our data combine validated voter turnout information with a plethora of individual-level characteristics.
 With this data set at hand, we demonstrate that individual characteristics that typically predict voter turnout (or abstention) are also associated with selective abstention.
 Our empirical analysis reveals that people from higher socio-economic backgrounds, immigrants, women, older individuals, and people who have been less geographically mobile are less likely to selectively abstain.
-These correlations are robust to a number of modeling choices, and they are in line with various arguments that link individuals' demographic and socio-economic characteristics with the costs and benefits of voting (Almond and Verba 1963; Verba and Nie 1972; Wolfinger and Rosenstone 1980).
-Besides influencing political representation, these systematic differences in the turnout base may also have meaningful consequences for public policies (Aggeborn 2016; Fowler 2013; Fujiwara 2015; Hansford and Gomez 2010).
+Given the nature of our data, we are able to estimate these relationships while holding all institutional factors fixed.1 The correlations that we find are robust to a number of modeling choices, and they are in line with various arguments that link individuals' demographic and socio-economic characteristics with the costs and benefits of voting (Almond and Verba 1963; Brady, Verba, and Schlozman 1995; Verba and Nie 1972; Wolfinger and Rosenstone 1980).